peterjdavis/sam-cfn-publish/README.md

 * AWS::Serverless::GraphQLApi

 # Command Line Arguments
+  `--output-format` - Create the output as an untransformed SAM Template, useful for moving assets and inlining functions (experimental)

   `--working-folder WORKING_FOLDER` - Working folder for the input and output files.
-Normally a local temp folder.
+Normally a local temp folder. (optional)

   `--cfn-input-template CFN_INPUT_TEMPLATE` - Name of JSON template to transform [default: template.json].
 Normally the output from `sam package` command